sbt/sbt-start-script/README.md

 ## Details

-To use the plugin with SBT 0.12.0 and later:
+To use the plugin with SBT 0.12.x:

     addSbtPlugin("com.typesafe.sbt" % "sbt-start-script" % "0.9.0")